-Ryan points out the “Individually managed fund” option that is now offered by the Foundation, which allows people to set up charitable funds while keeping the assets under the management of their own wealth managers.
+Ryan points out the advisor-managed investment option (formerly called individually managed fund) that is now offered by the Foundation, which allows people to set up charitable funds while keeping the assets under the management of their own wealth managers.
 “The fact that the Foundation has moved in the direction of becoming a partner with investment advisors is a great idea,” he said.

 Ryan said that many people want to give, and yearn for the fulfillment that comes with giving and being involved with their communities — but they are just not sure how.
 He often suggests that people volunteer in addition to giving.

 “Get in there and donate your time, and see how the thing runs,” he said.
 “When you talk about things like this, it becomes less clinical — your relationship with your client becomes more personal.”